SERVICES WE PROVIDE

 The Practice nurse will also monitor blood pressures during the normal surgeries.
 The frequency of these checks depends upon many factors but we would wish all patients on medication to have at least an annual check of their blood pressure.
 Certain drugs will need a regular blood test to monitor any side effects.

-In general, patients who smoke when seen by their doctor if motivated to stop smoking are referred to the NHS Stop Smoking Service.
+In general, patients who smoke and are motivated to stop smoking are referred to the NHS Stop Smoking Service.
 They have literature and advice to help patients to stop smoking and can provide nicotine replacement therapy if appropriate.
 Recently a new drug has become available which is proving very useful and effective in helping patients stop and stay off cigarettes.
 If you are interested and motivated to give up smoking, then please discuss with your doctor.

 Remember - if you take Warfarin then changes in other medications (including those bought "over-the-counter" from the chemist), changes in diet and alcohol can all affect the safety of Warfarin.

 Chlamydia screening is being offered to all 15-24 year olds as part of a Nationwide programme.
 Fordingbridge Surgery is participating in the Programme.
-This means we will offer all young persons 15 – 24 years old the opportunity to undertake Chlamydia screening when they attend the Surgery.
+This means we will offer all young persons 15 – 24 years old the opportunity to undertake Chlamydia screening.

 You do not have to participate in this screening programme and it will not be relevant if you have NEVER been sexually active.
 If you would like to be screened, ask the receptionist for a "Screening Pack" or alternatively ask your doctor/nurse practitioner or practice nurse when you attend for your appointment.